Most requestedHammam & Spa in Marrakech

 5 to 14 days

-A growing number of wellness centers blend the principles of Ayurvedic medicine with Morocco's indigenous healing traditions.
-Pitta-pacifying rose water treatments, Vata-soothing warm oil abhyanga massage, Shirodhara oil pours conducted in candlelit hammam suites, and Kapha-clearing herbal steam using Atlas Mountain herbs.
+A growing number of wellness centers blend the principles of Ayurvedic practice with Morocco's indigenous healing traditions.
+Rose water treatments, warm oil abhyanga massage, Shirodhara oil pours conducted in candlelit hammam suites, and herbal steam using Atlas Mountain herbs.
 The synthesis is unexpected and compelling -- two ancient traditions that share a deep respect for the body's innate capacity for balance and restoration.

 Programme Highlights